 One of the most striking contributions designed by Gomme is the Water Gate, in the south-west curtain wall, on the landward side.
 This was designed to be the fort's main entrance, so it was given an ornate and imposing facade, while the matching Landport Gate in the north wall was left relatively plain.
 Beside the Water Gate was a chapel, and inside the wall was a large parade ground, a powder magazine, barracks for the garrison, and separate officer's quarters.

-Tilbuty is joined to Coalhose Fort, 3 miles to the east, by a 3 mile long path along the river, known as The Forts Way.
+Tilbury is joined to Coalhouse Fort, 3 miles to the east, by a 3-mile long path along the river, known as The Forts Way.

 About Tilbury Fort

 Address: No 2 Office Block, The Fort, Tilbury, Essex, England, RM16 7NR

 Location: 1/2 mile E of Tilbury, off the A126.
 Free parking at the fort and next to the World's End pub.